 Laws Railroad Museum is an interesting side trip while passing through or staying overnight in Bishop, California.
 Thousands of travelers pass through Bishop on Highway 395 and miss one of the most interesting historic sites in California.

 The Laws museum and historical site preserve the Owens Valley railroad town of Laws.
 The original depot along with other historical buildings are a fascinating look into the history of the Owens Valley.
 Along with railroad artifacts, there are over 20 buildings plus mining and farming equipment used in and around the Owens Valley.

 Old number 9 The Slim Princess sits on a few feet of narrow-gauge track next to the original train depot.
 You can spend several hours exploring the buildings which include a mock ghost town.
 General store, Wells Fargo building, bottle house, miner shacks, and equipment.

 Volunteers have finished restoring a 1927 Death Valley Railroad self-propelled car and plans are in the works to run track to the town of Bishop and have an operating railway.
 Take time out on your next trip to the Eastern Sierras and visit this wonderful museum.

-By 1959, Laws was almost all but gone except for the depot, oil and water tanks and the turntable.
+By 1959, the small town of Laws was almost all but gone except for the depot, oil and water tanks and the turntable.
 As you explore the historic site you can still see these historic buildings along with a huge collection mining artifacts.

 The gift deed from the Southern Pacific Company to the county and city reads as follows: